ppandya12/IndividualProject2021/README.md

 Tasks users would be able to carry out (Functionality):
 - Log in to their account
+- Register/Open an account
+- Select which account you want to access (Private, Public, Business and Co-operate)
+- View products the bank offer (current accounts, credit cards, mortgages etc...)
+- Contact a worker if they have any queries
+- View other possible ways of accessing their banking information
+- View any Updates
+- View important information
+- Search on the website

 # Visuals
 - screenshots or video link?